• Skip to main content

 The AHNS Foundation and the AHNS Diversity Service are excited to announce the AHNS Dr. Eddie Méndez Research Fellowship Award!

-Thanks to the very generous contributions of the American Head and Neck Society (AHNS) members and supporters, AHNS Research and Education Foundation, is pleased to announce the second offering of the Dr. Eddie Méndez Fellowship Award.
+Thanks to the very generous contributions of the American Head and Neck Society (AHNS) members and supporters, the AHNS Research and Education Foundation is pleased to announce the second offering of the Dr. Eddie Méndez Fellowship Award.

 The AHNS is honoring our colleague, friend, the late Dr. Eduardo “Eddie” Méndez, a prominent physician-scientist who earned his MD with honors from the University of Maryland in 1999.
 He completed an Otolaryngology-Head and Neck Surgery residency training program at the University of Washington followed by his Advanced Head and Neck Surgical Oncology and Microvascular Reconstructive fellowship training at the University of Washington.
 In 2006 he became faculty at the University of Washington.
 Eddie became the director of the Translational Research Program at the affiliated Fred Hutchinson Cancer Research Center.
 He led an NIH-funded laboratory examining the genetic expression of oral cavity squamous cell carcinoma in effort to identify novel treatment pathways.